 Food should be a matter of conscience, not a matter of money

 These can be placed anywhere, even on a parking lot.
-All they need is 6 or more hours of sunlight per day, a little water, and an hour per week to weed and maintain it.
-These gardens will produce pounds of high-quality, nutritious food for you, your family, and your community.
+All they need is 6 or more hours of sunlight per day and an hour per week to weed and maintain it.
+These gardens will produce pounds of high-quality, nutritious foods for you, your family, and your community.

 If you don’t have space at home, talk to your church.
-Imagine if every church in the county had its Sunday School class plant and maintain one raised bed garden.
-The food produced can be donated to fellow church members or dropped it off at a senior center or the local pantry.
+Imagine if every church in the county had its Sunday School class plant and maintain one raised bed garden!
+The food produced can be donated to fellow church members, dropped off at a senior center, or given to the local pantry.

 Download the program brochure

-To sign up for our Produce for Pantries program newsletter
+To sign up for the 2023 Produce for Pantries program

 For more information